JeffersonLab/jiriaf-test-platform/readme.md

 # Workflow Setup, Deployment, and Monitoring Guide in JIRIAF

-This document provides a comprehensive guide for setting up and running workflows in the JIRIAF (Jefferson Lab Intelligent Real-time Information Analysis Framework) system.
+This document provides a comprehensive guide for setting up and running workflows in JIRIAF.
 It covers the following key aspects:

 1. Project Identification: Defining a unique project ID for your workflow.
 2. Prometheus Setup: Deploying a Prometheus instance for monitoring using Helm.